sassoftware/sas-studio-custom-steps/Synthetic Data Generation/README.md

 1. Select columns you wish to assess
 2. Input Ports - attach the training (original) and the synthetic data tables

 ![Generate Correlation Comparison](./img/generate-correlation-comparison.png)

 ## Requirements

-1. A SAS Viya 4 environment (monthly release 2022.09 or later) with SAS Studio Flows
+1. A SAS Viya 4 environment (monthly release 2022.09 or later) with SAS Studio Flows.
+2. An active connection to SAS Cloud Analytics Services.
+3. In case you wish to use GPUs for training, check with your administrator on whether GPUs are available in your environment for SAS Cloud Analytics Services (CAS) to access.

 ## Installation & Usage